-A wound-healing assay was conducted to realize the effect of miR-145-5p and anti-miR-21-5p combination in inhibiting GC cell migration.
+A wound healing assay was performed to realize the effect of miR-145-5p and anti-miR-21-5p combination in inhibiting GC cell migration.
 Then, KATOIII cells were transfected with miR-145-5p and anti-miR-21-5p, at a density of 5×10^5 cells per well, were cultivated into 24-well culture plates.
-After 24 hours of incubation to reach 70% confluence, the cell monolayers were scratched via yellow pipette tips to build a wound area through the center of each well.
-Afterward, the mobility of cells into the wound area was followed at 0, 24, 48, and 72 hours after the creation of scratch and photographed by means of an inverted light microscope (Optika, XDS-3, Italy).
+After incubation for 24 hours to reach 70% confluence, the cell monolayers were scratched with yellow pipette tips to form a wound area in the center of each well.
+Afterwards, the mobility of the cells in the wound area was followed 0, 24, 48 and 72 hours after the formation of the scratch and photographed by means of an inverted light microscope (Optika, XDS-3, Italy).